 Scholarship applications must be received by: India & Turkey: 12 noon GMT on 17 May 2020.

 UEA INDIA OFFICE

 Akhil Bagga is our full-time staff member based in India.
-His role is to support our trusted partners (see Agents tab) and applicants through the process of learning more about our courses through arrival in Norwich.
+His role is to support our trusted partners (see Agents) and applicants through the process of learning more about our courses through arrival in Norwich.
 He is on hand to help any way he can and is supported by Bradley Farrow and Pete Ryan.